fuzunist/testing_case/README.md

 -   **Advanced Scheduled Reporting**: A weekly scheduled function aggregates usage data, calculates success/failure metrics, and performs **anomaly detection** to identify unusual usage patterns.
 -   **Comprehensive Testing**: Includes a suite of automated `pytest` tests covering all key business logic, including credit management, input validation, and report generation.
 -   **Emulator-Ready**: Comes with a pre-configured initial dataset for seamless setup and testing in the Firebase Local Emulator environment.
+-   **Mock Credentials Support**: The system automatically uses mock credentials in the emulator environment, eliminating authentication issues during local development.

 ---

 ## Architecture and Design Decisions

 This section outlines the key architectural choices made during the development of the system.

+### Key Technical Updates

+-   **Mock Credentials for Emulator**: The system automatically uses mock credentials when running in the Firebase Emulator environment, eliminating the need for actual Google Cloud credentials during local development.
+-   **Python 3 Compatibility**: All commands use `python3` explicitly to ensure compatibility across different systems.

 ### 1. Database Schema (Firestore)